1aim/DELETE-THIS-mail-types/notes/notes.md

 chars with replacement symbol or just stripping them_

+# Non-utf8 Non-Ascci bytes in Mail body

+The mail body can contain non-utf8, non-ascii data (e.g. utf16 data, images etc.) WITHOUT base64 encoding if 8BITMIME is supported (note there is also BINARY and CHUNKING)

+smtp still considers _the bytes_ corresponding to CR LF and DOT special.

+- there is a line length limit, lines terminate with b'CRLF'
+- b'.CRLF' does sill end the body (if preceeded by CRLF, or body starts with it)
+    - so dot-staching is still done on protocol level

 ## Hot to handle `obs-` parsings

 we have to be able to parse mails with obsolete syntax (theoretically)